 Please help us in reaching Marin’s zero waste goals by making sure that what you put into your recycling belongs there and not in the garbage or compost receptacles.

-The blue cart is for clean paper products only.
+The blue cart is for clean paper & cardboard only.

 Please keep all paper separate from other recyclables before placing in the blue cart to prevent contamination.